 35017-01 INSPECTION OBJECTIVE

-01.01 To verify that the applicant’s NRC-approved quality assurance (QA) program was appropriately translated into implementing procedures
+01.01 To verify that the applicant’s NRC-approved quality assurance (QA) program was appropriately translated into implementing procedures.
+The term applicant for this inspection procedure (IP) means those entities who submit new applications for Early Site Permit (ESP), Combined License (COL), Design Certification (DC), Construction Permit (CP), or Operating License (OL) who submit license amendment requests for safety-related structures, systems or components (SSCs).

-01.02 To verify that the implementing procedures are effective in support of the activities affecting quality conducted while an application is under NRC review.
+01.02 To verify that the implementing procedures are effective in support of the activities affecting quality conducted while an ESP, COL, DC, CP or OL application is under NRC review.

 01.03 To verify that the applicant provides adequate oversight of contracted activities affecting quality and that contracted activities are being implemented in accordance with the applicant’s NRC-approved QA program while the application is under NRC review.

-This procedure is to be used in combination with the following inspection procedures, when applicable: IP 36100, “Inspection of 10 CFR Part 21 and Programs for Reporting Defects and and IP Engineering Inspections.”
+This procedure is to be used in combination with the following inspection procedures, when applicable: IP 36100, “Inspection of 10 CFR Part 21 and Programs for Reporting Defects and Noncompliance,” IP 36100.01 ,”Inspection of 10 CFR 50.55e Programs for Reporting of Defects and Noncompliance During Construction,” IP 35034, “Design Certification Testing Inspection, and IP 37805, “Engineering Design Verification Inspections.”

 35017-02 INSPECTION REQUIREMENTS

 02.01 QA Program.
-The regulations in 10 CFR Part 52 require that a QA program that meets the requirements of Appendix B to 10 CFR Part 50 be approved by the NRC for DC, ESP, and COL quality-related activities.
+The regulations in 10 CFR Part 50 and 10 CFR Part 52 require that a QA program that meets the requirements of Appendix B to Title 10 of the Code of Federal Regulations (10 CFR) Part 50 be approved by the NRC for DC, ESP, CP, OL and COL quality-related activities.
 Verify that the description of the QA program applied to the design and to be applied to the fabrication, construction, and testing, of the safety-related structures, systems, and components (SSCs) of the plant include a discussion of how the applicable requirements of Appendix B to 10 CFR Part 50 will be satisfied, including a discussion of how the QA program will be implemented.

 02.02 QA Program Implementation.
 Verify that the applicant’s NRC-approved QA program and associated procedures are implemented to demonstrate compliance with Appendix B to 10 CFR Part 50.
 Based on the scope of the activities described in the application, the inspection will typically include, but is not limited to, review of the following QA program criteria: